 Of all the complicated surgeries I have undergone on my organs in the past two years, people are surprised to hear that I struggled most during my hip labrum repair surgery.
 It’s not that it was more physically painful (although, it was quite limiting), but that it was emotionally traumatizing and isolating.
 Undergoing a physical injury shortly after a major surgery to treat a chronic illness felt defeating.
 Finding out that I needed yet another surgery to treat the injury felt like a life sentence.

 I remember being one week into my hip surgery and feeling so alone.
-I was spending most of my days in bed but I did that during every surgery, so why was this one different?
+I was spending most of my days in bed, but I did that during every surgery, so why did it feel so much harder this time around?
 It finally hit me that I had seen no friends, had no visitors and very few texts or calls that first week.
-At first I felt sad and a bit angry, but that was soon overcome with feelings of guilt and insecurity.
-Was I weak?
+At first I felt sad and a bit angry, but that was soon overcome with feelings of guilt and insecurity: Am I weak?
 Is this surgery not supposed to be difficult?
-Am I self centered for wanting to be around others during this miserable time?
+Am I self-centered for wanting to be around others during this miserable time?

 So I distracted myself with an entire season of Big Little Lies and swallowed the pain.
 A few days later as I got started on one of those adult coloring books, I completely broke down crying.
 Like, first day of pre-school sobbing.

 I later discovered that it wasn’t that people didn’t care, but that they didn’t view that surgery as seriously as my other ones.
 Physical injuries and repairs are common, and almost everyone has been through it at some degree.
 It’s an easy equation for healthy people to understand: you’re hurt + we fix it = you will heal.
 Because of this, it was difficult for the people in my life to understand the magnitude of undergoing such a surgery in midst of chronic illness.